muindetuva/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions - Copies mode of another file to our file 11-directories_permissions -Changes permissions recursively 12-directory_permissions - Creates a directory with set permissions
+10-mirror_permissions - Copies mode of another file to our file 11-directories_permissions -Changes permissions recursively 12-directory_permissions - Creates a directory with set permissions 13-change_group - Change the group for a file